mrcodefrost/bitbox_220_volts/README.md

 6) Using Accelerometer of smartphone or Rahat Band to detect fall( for dementia or narcolepsy patients)
 7) Adding Comprehensive Exercise Plans
 8) Dark Theme

+### Demo Video & Powerpoint Presentation Available in the "About the project" directory.